<bgsound src="icche.mp3">

 God bless America

-It may have been several years ago
+It may have been a long time ago

 but, they will not be forgotten